versedi/PoE-Community-Overlay/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/Kyusung4698/PoE-Overlay)
 <a href="https://www.patreon.com/bePatron?u=30666721"><img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" alt="Become a Patron" width="85px" height="20px"></a>

-# PoE Overlay 0.6.28
+# PoE Overlay 0.6.28 (Fork)

 An Overlay for Path of Exile.
 The ***core aspect*** is to blend in with the game.
 Built with Electron and Angular.

+Note: This version was forked on 2020-06-10 to snapshot the app before it was converted to run inside Overwolf.

 <!-- TOC -->
 - [Features](#features)